Oesophageal cancer research

 Some research has been carried out with drugs called taxanes (docetaxel (Taxotere) and paclitaxel (Taxol)) in advanced oesophageal cancer.
 The results are promising but more research needs to be done to compare this treatment with the drugs that are currently considered standard treatment.

-The COUGAR-02 trial looked at how well docetaxel worked for stomach cancer that had come back after chemotherapy.
+The COUGAR-02 trial looked at how well docetaxel worked for oesophageal cancer or stomach cancer that had come back after chemotherapy.
 The researchers found that on average people who had docetaxel lived longer than people who just had treatment to control symptoms.

 One research trial is looking at blood samples from people having ECF chemotherapy for oesophageal cancer.
 Differences in certain genes and proteins can affect the way that cancers grow and spread.
 The differences can also affect how well chemotherapy works.
 So a trial is looking at many proteins and the DNA in the liquid part of the blood (serum).
 The researchers hope this will help to understand more about how treatments work.